DerekZ-113/CS6180-Generative-AI/README.md

 # CS 6180: Generative AI - Study Notes

 My personal study repository for **CS 6180 - Generative AI** at Northeastern University (Fall 2025).
-These are my lecture notes as I work through understanding neural networks, NLP, and the journey to modern generative AI.
+You can find the problem sets, lecture notes, and term project here.

 ## Problem Sets
 **Please navigate to the answer using the links below.
 Every part inside problem sets has direct links!**